skynetcap/pacifica-geoblock-bypass/readme.md

-# Mango Markets chrome access extension
+# Drift chrome access extension

-Allows access to Mango Markets when in a geo-blocked region.
+Allows access to Drift when in a geo-blocked region.

 ## Steps
 - Clone repo